This article provides detailed information about the configuration options available for Client Journals.

 To change the Journal Type name simply enter the new name in the relevant field on the Journals tab in System Preferences:

 Remember to select 'Save Preference Set' to save this update.

 Deleting a Journal Type

-We generally recommend only deleting a Journal Type with no associated entries i.e. '0' in the Journal Count.
+Journal Types can only be deleted when there are no associated Journal entries of that type i.e. the Journal Count is '0'.
 Please refer to the Journal Count section in this article for more information.

 Reinstating deleted Journal Types

 Deleted 'Journal Types' cannot be re-instated and a new Journal Type with the same details will need to be created in System Preferences.